ibrax12/ibrax12/README.md

-- 👋 Hi, I’m @Xx-Hacker
+- 👋 Hi, I’m @ibrax12
-- 👀 I’m interested in Programmation and the hacking
+- 👀 I’m interested in Programmation and the cybersecurity
-- 🌱 I’m currently learning a lanagage for database
+- 🌱 I’m currently learning  assembly x86
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...